planetarypy/pvl/README.rst

 pvl.dump
 ++++++++

-This module allows you to modify an existing iamge label and then write the new label to the file or to a new file.
+This module allows you to modify an existing image label and then write the new label to the file or to a new file.

 Simple Use